WORDS TALLULAH SYRON - SPECIAL THANKS LUCID PUBLICITY

 Tallulah Syron: Hi Tom, thanks so much for chatting with us.
 You have such a wealth of experience within the music industry from journalism and PR to DSP relations and commercial partnerships!
 What are you currently working on and how would you describe your current job title?

 Tom Jones: Hey! of course, great to connect with you guys too.
 Safe to say I tried the whole menu!
 Currently working across the entire LVRN roster, which is in such an incredibly exciting space right now.
 We’ve heavily expanded the roster now working across Amapiano (TxC) & country (Tanner Adell) as well as the R&B, pop, rap space.
-Working with a team of experience leaders that I’ve looked up to for many years prior to joining the company was a dream come true and that experience mixed with our young hungry executives at the company creates for a tonne of inspiration and creativity flowing trough the team on a daily basis.
-With my current role Director of Streaming Strategy and Commercial Partnerships I work across DSP relations, pitching our projects/singles to the editorial teams, advising on strategy based on the latest streaming performance and more.
+Working with a team of experienced leaders that I’ve looked up to for many years prior to joining the company was a dream come true and that experience mixed with our young hungry executives at the company creates for a tonne of inspiration and creativity flowing trough the team on a daily basis.
+With my current role Director of Streaming Strategy and Commercial Partnerships I work across DSP relations, pitching our projects/singles to the editorial teams, advising on strategy based on the latest streaming performance, roll out strategy, marketing and more.

 TS: What does an average day look like for you?